June-Skeeter/GEOS270_Syllabus/index.md

 ## My Research

-I use GIS extensively is my research studying [climate change in the Arctic](https://bg.copernicus.org/articles/17/4421/2020/bg-17-4421-2020.html).
+I use GIS extensively is my research studying [climate change in the wetland ecosystems](https://bg.copernicus.org/articles/17/4421/2020/bg-17-4421-2020.html).
 More recently, I've started using GIS to [track police violence in Canada](https://police-involved-deaths-ca.github.io/Data/).
 When I'm not working, I like to spend my free time hiking, snowboarding, forraging, and gardening.

 <div style="overflow: hidden;
   padding-top: 56.25%;